Algorithm Design: A Fairness-Accuracy Frontier: Input Design

-for some constants $\alpha_{r},\alpha_{b}\geq0$.\footnote{We prove additional results in Appendix \ref{app:ExtendBD} for the case when a coefficient $\alpha_g$ is negative so the agent is adversarial and prefers to \emph{increase} error for one of the groups.
-This falls outside of our class of FA preferences.}$^,$\footnote{We view the typical setting as one in which the regulator has fairness concerns that the agent does not share, but the reverse case (in which the agent has fairness concerns that the regulator does not share) is also interesting.
-See Section \ref{sec:Extensions} for a brief discussion of some technical complications that arise in this case.} The special case $\alpha_{g}=p_{g}$ corresponds to when the agent is Utilitarian and only cares about aggregate accuracy, and otherwise the agent's preference falls in the broader class of social welfare rules outlined in Example \ref{ex:SWA}.\footnote{The agent's utility may involve weights different from Utilitarian weights if errors for the two groups are differentially costly for the agent.
+for some constants $\alpha_{r},\alpha_{b} > 0$ that are known to the designer.\footnote{In Appendix \ref{app:ExtendBD}, we prove additional results for the case when a coefficient $\alpha_g$ is negative so the agent is adversarial or biased against group $g$ and prefers to \emph{increase} error for that group.
+This could reflect taste-based discrimination by the agent.
+Note that this falls outside of our class of FA preferences.}$^,$\footnote{We view the typical setting as one in which the policymaker has fairness concerns that the agent does not share, but the reverse case (in which the agent has fairness concerns that the policymaker does not share) is also interesting.
+See Section \ref{sec:Extensions} for a brief discussion of some technical complications that arise in this case.} When $\alpha_{g}=p_{g}$, the agent is Utilitarian and exclusively cares about aggregate accuracy; otherwise, the agent's preference falls in the broader class of generalized Utilitarian preferences mentioned in Example \ref{ex:SWA}.\footnote{The agent's utility may involve weights different from Utilitarian weights if errors for the two groups are differentially costly for the agent.
 For example, suppose the agent is a bank manager and group $b$ is wealthier than group $r$.
 In this case, loans for group $b$ may be of higher value, so that incorrectly classifying creditworthy individuals in group $b$ is more costly.
-This corresponds to scaling the loss $\ell$ for group $b$ by $\alpha_{b}/p_b>1$.} We can rewrite this as
+This corresponds to scaling the loss $\ell$ for group $b$ by $\alpha_{b}/p_b>1$.} We can rewrite (\ref{eq:Utility}) as

 where $p_{t}$ is the probability of $T=t$.
 Thus the agent's problem of minimizing ex-ante error is equivalent to the following ex-post problem\footnote{When the agent's utility is non-linear in group errors, the ex-ante and ex-post problems are not equivalent in general.}